Busselton: State government

 Busselton is located in the Lower House seat of Vasse, represented by Libby Mettam (MLA), who holds the blue-ribbon seat for the Liberal Party.
 In the Upper House, Busselton is within the South West Region.

 Federal government

-Busselton is located in the safe Liberal seat of Forrest.
-The seat is currently represented by Nola Marino, who has held it since 2007.
+Busselton is located in the Liberal seat of Forrest.
+The seat is currently represented by Ben Small, who has held it since 2025.